beingsane/plg_system_pendingstate/README.md

 3) Joomla! code compliance is not 100%.
 Blame my editor.

 4) Articles with state 3 (pending) do not show up in default backend overview, unless State = All is selected.

+5) Other content types (modules, banners, ect) will still need to be added.
+It requires a single line of code, but lots of testing.